Trump son-in-law Kushner to take senior White House role

-NEW YORK (AP) — President-elect Donald Trump’s influential son-in-law, Jared Kushner, will join the White House as a senior adviser, according to two people briefed on the decision.
-He’s taking a broad role that could give him sway over both domestic and foreign policy.
+NEW YORK (AP) — President-elect Donald Trump appointed his influential son-in-law Jared Kushner as a White House senior adviser Monday, putting the young real estate executive in position to exert broad sway over both domestic and foreign policy, particularly Middle East issues and trade negotiations.

-Kushner, who is married to Trump’s daughter Ivanka, is taking the West Wing job despite an anti-nepotism law that bars officials from appointing relatives to government positions.
-Some aides to Trump have argued that the law does not apply to the White House.
+Trump has come to rely heavily on Kushner, who is married to the president-elect’s daughter Ivanka.
+Since the election, the political novice has been one of the transition team’s main liaisons to foreign governments, communicating with Israeli officials and meeting Sunday with Britain’s foreign minister.
+He’s also huddled with congressional leaders and helped interview Cabinet candidates.

-Kushner’s lawyer has said he would step down as CEO of his family’s real estate business if he took a White House position and would divest some of his assets in order to comply with federal ethics laws that apply to government employees.
-The law requires Kushner to take more significant steps to detangle his business interests than Trump, given that conflict of interest laws largely do not apply to the president.
+Ivanka Trump, who also played a significant role advising her father during the presidential campaign, will not be taking a formal White House position.
+Transition officials said the mother of three young children wanted to focus on moving her family from New York to Washington, though a person with knowledge of the decision said her business, a clothing line and lifestyle brand, was complicating her move into government.

 Most Read Stories